Exabyte-io/documentation/docs/collaboration/actions/organization/create-delete-team.md

 ## Animation

-In the example animation below, we demonstrate how to create a new Team under the "Example" Organization called "Test Team", to which we grant "Read" permissions only:
+In the example animation below, we demonstrate how to create a new Team under the "Example" Organization called "Test Team", to which we grant "Read" permissions only.

 <img data-gifffer="/images/organization-add-team.gif">